o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/verifying-bundles/bundle-mode.md

 1. Enter the command `loadbundles` to load bundles for the level.
 ![\[Using the loadbundles command.\]](/images/user-guide/assetbundler/asset-bundler-bundle-mode-2.png)

    There are fewer errors, but some assets are still missing.
-The [Asset Validation Gem](/docs/user-guide/packaging/asset-bundler/asset-validation-gem.md) seed\-related commands can help find the missing assets.
+The [Asset Validation Gem](/docs/user-guide/packaging/asset-bundler/asset-validation-gem.md) seed-related commands can help find the missing assets.

 1. Use the Asset Validation gem `addseedpath` command to add a likely missing bundle.